Why have I been banned or warned? Why was User X banned? Why wasn't User Y banned?

 In practice, decisions on each individual are made individually.
 The goal is not to have a rigorous, inflexible set of rules, but to judge each case on the merits.

-Banning only takes place when the site editors are convinced that the positive contributions of an individual to the community are much, much lower than the negative or destructive actions of that same individual.
+Banning only takes place when the moderation team is convinced that the positive contributions of an individual to the community are much, much lower than the negative or destructive actions of that same individual.
 This does indeed mean that if someone is a valuable and longstanding member of the community, we will be very loathe to remove that individual, and will more frequently choose to privately "warn" that user instead.
 A newcomer to the community, however, or an individual with little net positive contributions will frequently not be treated with such leniency.

 Why aren't some clearly divisive people banned?

-The site editors cannot see everything that happens on the site, and certainly cannot deduce the origins or merits of every online fight.
-And during any given period of time, there are indeed some huge ongoing ad hominem fights on the site.
+The moderation team cannot see everything that happens on the site, and certainly cannot deduce the origins or merits of every online fight.
+And during any given period of time, there are indeed some ongoing ad hominem fights on the site.

-If neither Markos nor the editors can see a clearly right and a clearly wrong side in a fight -- if they cannot clearly make out who is the aggressor, because all parties are dishing out similar levels of punishment -- then it is usually preferred to err on the side of inaction, and do nothing.
-This does not mean that something will not eventually be done: just that there is no clear action to take at present.
+If moderators cannot see a clearly right and a clearly wrong side in a fight -- if they cannot clearly make out who is the aggressor, because all parties are dishing out similar levels of punishment -- then it is generally preferred to err on the side of inaction, and do nothing.
+This does not mean that something will not eventually be done, or that those interactions won't be remembered: just that there is no clear action to take at present.

 Why do bannings sometimes seem arbitrary?

 See above.
 More to the point, a particular banning may seem arbitrary because you may not have seen all the behaviors that led to a particular banning.
 It is very, very difficult to get banned (or even warned) for a single action.
 In every "difficult" banning case, there is a prolonged pattern of the same behavior, usually over the span of months.
-One particular "final straw" incident may be fairly trivial, taken by itself, but may have served to confirm to Markos and multiple site admins that the user's negative behavior was indeed intended to be simply destructive, was going to continue indefinitely, and that no warning would suffice to change it.
+One particular "final straw" incident may be fairly trivial, taken by itself, but may have served to confirm the moderation team that the user's negative behavior was indeed intended to be simply destructive, was going to continue indefinitely, and that no warning would suffice to change it.